oracle/terraform-provider-oci/website/docs/r/database_db_node.html.markdown

 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `fault_domain` - The name of the Fault Domain the instance is contained in.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-* `host_ip_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the host IP address associated with the database node.
-Use this OCID with either the  [GetPrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PrivateIp/GetPrivateIp) or the [GetPublicIpByPrivateIpId](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PublicIp/GetPublicIpByPrivateIpId) API to get the IP address  needed to make a database connection.
+* `host_ip_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the host IPv4 address associated with the database node.
+Use this OCID with either the [GetPrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PrivateIp/GetPrivateIp) or the [GetPublicIpByPrivateIpId](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PublicIp/GetPublicIpByPrivateIpId) API to get the IPv4 address needed to make a database connection.

+	**Note:** Applies only to Exadata Cloud Service.
+* `host_ipv6id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the host IPv6 address associated with the database node.
+Use this OCID with the [GetIpv6](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Ipv6/GetIpv6) API to get the IPv6 address needed to make a database connection.

 	**Note:** Applies only to Exadata Cloud Service.
 * `hostname` - The host name for the database node.